astr0n8t/nixos-gitops/README.md

 ### Adding more disk formats

 This one is kinda tricky because it depends on the partition format that nixos-generators creates.
 Basically go [here](https://github.com/nix-community/nixos-generators/tree/master/formats) and copy the respective format file into the `formats` folder in this flake.
 Then you'll want to figure out the filesystems and the bootloader.
-This can be a bit tricky as sometimes its contained in more than one file.
+Note that sometimes its contained in more than one file.
 For instance, `raw-efi` is defined in both `raw-efi.nix` and `raw.nix`.

-But once you get that down it should just work as this flake just uses the `format` key of the attrset to choose the filename.
+But once you add it, it should just work as this flake just uses the `format` key of the attrset to choose the filename.

+### Using different nixpkgs for different nodes

+Because of the way I built the functions, you can actually have nodes that use different nixpkg versions.
+Just add the other nixpkgs to your inputs and imports on the outputs and then set the `nixpkgs` key to point to that import.